 - If you have a heart condition or have had a stroke.

-- If you or a close family member has ever had a problem with a blood clot in a vein or artery.
+- If you or a close family member have ever had a problem with a blood clot in a vein or artery.

 - If you have had breast cancer or any lumps in your breast, or if a close family member has had breast cancer.